-A graphical summary of many of the time series already shown indicates that the periods 1987-1993 and 2003-2004 were predominantly colder than normal and 1999-2000, 2006 and 2010-2013 were warmer than normal (Fig. 15).
+A graphical summary of many of the time series already shown indicates that the periods 1987-1993 and 2003-2004 were predominantly colder than normal and 1999-2000 and 2010-2014 were warmer than normal (Fig. 15).
 The period 1979-1986 also tends to be warmer than normal.
 In this figure, annual anomalies based on the 1981-2010 means have been normalized by dividing by the 1981-2010 standard deviations for each variable.
 The results are displayed as the number of standard deviations above (red and purple) and below (blue) normal.
-It is apparent that 2012 was an exceptional year based on these series.
-In fact, additional positive values had to be added to the scale.
-In 2013, 20 of 22 series shown had positive anomalies; 11 variables were more than 1 SD above their normal values.
-Of these, only two were more than 2 SD above normal and they were on East Georges Bank.
-In 2012, 14 were above 2 SD.
-In 2013, the average (median) normalized anomaly was 1.0 (1.0), the fourth highest in the 43 year series.
-The SD of the normalized anomalies was 0.7.
-These statistics indicate that 2013 was a warm year with a fairly uniform distribution of anomalies throughout the region.
+It is apparent that 2012 was an exceptional year based on these series with 14 above 2 SD.
+In 2014, 21 of 22 series shown had positive anomalies; 17 variables were more than 1 SD above their normal values.
+Of these, nine were more than 2 SD above normal and one, Missaine Bank 0 m, was more than 3 SD above normal.
+In 2014, the average (median) normalized anomaly was 1.6 (1.6), the second highest in the 45 year series.
+The SD of the normalized anomalies was 0.8.
+These statistics indicate that 2014 was a warm year with a fairly uniform distribution of anomalies throughout the region.

 Eighteen selected variables of the mosaic plot are summarized as a stacked bar plot in Fig. 16.
 This plot is an attempt to derive an overall climate index for the area.
-We have selected "profiles" for the eastern (Misaine), central (Emerald) and western (Lurcher) Scotian Shelf, the Bay of Fundy (Prince 5) and Georges Bank.
+We have selected time series for the eastern (Misaine), central (Emerald) and western (Lurcher) Scotian Shelf, the Bay of Fundy (Prince 5) and Georges Bank.
 In addition, we have included the spatially comprehensive but temporally limited July groundfish survey bottom temperatures (4Vn, 4Vs, 4W and 4X) and surface temperatures for Halifax and St. Andrews because of their long-term nature.
 The bar components are colour coded so that for any year the contribution of each variable can be determined and systematic spatial patterns seen.
 The height of each variable's contribution to the bar depends on its magnitude.
 The positive components are stacked on the positive side, the negative components on the negative side.
-The composite index indicated that 2013 was the eighth warmest of 44 years, with an averaged normalized anomaly of +0.9 SD relative to the 1981-2010 period.
-The anomalies did not show a strong spatial distribution in 2013.
-The leading mode of a principal component analysis of the 18 series captured 47% of the variance with all loadings having the same sign.
-The loadings of 17 of the 18 variables were strong (0.16 to 0.29) with weak contributions only from the Emerald Basin 250 m (0.06) series.
+The composite index indicated that 2014 was the second warmest of 45 years, with an averaged normalized anomaly of +1.5 SD relative to the 1981-2010 period.
+The anomalies did not show a strong spatial distribution in 2014.
+The leading mode of a principal component analysis of the 18 series captured 50% of the variance with all loadings having the same sign.
+The loadings of 17 of the 18 variables were strong (0.18 to 0.29) with weak contributions only from the Emerald Basin 250 m series (0.08).